Nursery 2024 - 2025

 Here you can explore information about our daily routines and what we’re learning in class.

-This half term (Summer 1) our topic is Springtime at the Farm.
-We’ll be learning about life cycles, observing animals and plants, and using key vocabulary to talk about the natural world.
-We'll also explore the signs of Spring and the changes it brings, helping us better understand the environment around us.
+This half-term (Summer 2), our topic is Magnificent Minibeasts and Helping Hands.
+We’ll be exploring the fascinating world of tiny creatures by learning about life cycles, observing animals in their habitats, and using key vocabulary to talk about the natural world around us.

-We will be enjoying a variety of stories this half term, with a special focus on What the Ladybird Heard and Farmer Duck.
+We will be enjoying a variety of stories this half term, with a special focus on The Very Hungry Caterpillar and Super Worm.
 These engaging stories will be used as a stimulus for our learning across the curriculum.
 Together, we’ll create a text map using pictures and actions to help us verbally retell and remember the stories.

-In RE, our topic for Summer 1 is "To the Ends of the Earth."
+In RE, our topic for Summer 2 is "Dialogue and Encounter."
+The children will also visit St Paul's Church, where they will learn about the church community, the roles of the people within it, and be introduced to a variety of different faiths.
 Each week, the children will also take part in a Celebration of the Word, where we’ll reflect on the Sunday Gospel and explore its meaning in a child-friendly way.

 With the warmer days fast approaching and children starting to take off their jumpers and cardigans, we kindly ask that all clothing and footwear be clearly labelled with your child’s name.
 This helps ensure any misplaced items can be returned quickly.